 3.3.2 Discussion

-– Some members expressed support for the proposals set out in this contribution, stressing that some of the issues identified have already been broadly identified by the international community to be treaty-level provisions given their impact on current and future global needs.
+– Some members expressed support for the proposals set out in this contribution, stressing that some of the issues identified have already been broadly identified by the international community to be treaty-level provisions given their impact on current and future global needs from Member States, especially developing countries.
 It is for this Group to discuss whether this can be considered more particularly in the context of ITU, and specifically in relation to the ITRs.
 These members highlighted that spam and cybersecurity, for instance, are a core mandate of ITU and therefore, merit consideration in the context of the ITRs.
-They further emphasized that the discussion of these matters in other forums and mechanisms is an indication of their importance, and should be considered in the context of the review of the ITRs given their impact on the scope of the treaty as defined in its preamble and provisions.
+They further emphasized that the discussion of these matters in other forums and mechanisms is an indication of their importance, and should be considered in the context of the review of the ITRs given their impact on the treaty whose scope is defined in its preamble and Article 1.

 – Some members were of the opinion that the scope of this contribution is beyond the Terms of Reference of the Group which is limited to reviewing matters that may impact the ITRs, as well as beyond the intent and purpose of the ITRs.
 They highlighted the existence of other UN entities, and international and multilateral mechanisms and processes, that are already considering these matters, including with a specific focus on the needs of developing and least developed countries.
 These members suggested that ITU should not duplicate or overlap with the work of such other mechanisms and processes.